evanmac123/UNGC/README.md

 4. Mac: Open Terminal, Windows: Open Git Bash (Start > All Programs > Git > Git Bash)
 5. Change into the directory where you keep your projects: `cd /Users/me/Projects`
 6. Clone the repository onto your computer: `git clone git@github.com:unspace/UNGC.git`
-7. Change into the project directory: `cd ungc`
+7. Change into the project directory: `cd UNGC`
 8. Copy the `Vagrantfile.example` file to `Vagrantfile`, you can modify this file for your specific needs later: `cp Vagrantfile.example Vagrantfile`
 9. Run `vagrant up` to create the development environment